YimagYusuf/CS-4348-Project-3/devlog.md

-Give your thoughts so far.
-Have you had new thoughts about the project since the last session?
-It is alright for this par to be empty if there have been no new developments between session, but you should try to fill it in when you can.
-What do you plan to accomplish this session?
-Layout a plan, as detailed as possible.
-What do you plan to change?
-What do you plan to implement next?
-What is your goal for this session?

-Once done for the session, add new entry to your devlog.
-The heading should be the current date and time.
-Reflect on the session.
-Did you encounter an problems you have not already wrote about?
-Did you accomplish your goal for this session?
-If not, why?
-Did you accomplish more you have not written about?
-Record it now.
-What are you thinking about doing the next session?

 (Added these 2 later than I did it (12/3 and 12/4), I forgot to add them then, so I added them now)